leslylopez43/VenueDjango/README.md

 ## JS VALIDATOR
 | JS Validator                                       |
 |-----------------------------------------------------------|
-|-A JavaScript validator, also known as a JavaScript linter or static code analyzer,
+| A JavaScript validator, also known as a JavaScript linter or static code analyzer,
 is a tool that checks JavaScript code for errors, coding style violations, and potential issues.
 JavaScript is a widely used programming language for web development, and validators help developers write cleaner, error-free, and more maintainable JavaScript code.
 Here are some key